Skip to content

 This article provides general information about indoor air quality products and is not medical, environmental health, or HVAC engineering advice.
 If you have asthma, COPD, severe allergies, suspected mold exposure, suspected carbon monoxide exposure, or other health conditions, consult a qualified healthcare provider, a certified industrial hygienist (CIH), or a licensed HVAC contractor for guidance specific to your situation.

-This review contains affiliate links — we may earn commission when you click and purchase.
+This review contains affiliate links.
+We may earn commission when you click and purchase.
 We're independent of the products we review.Not medical advice.
 See our full disclosure →

-This review is for households where allergies (or asthma) genuinely affect daily life.
-The recommendations are different for “I want my air to feel fresher” households — see our air purifier vs humidifier article instead.
+This review is for households where allergies or asthma genuinely affect daily life.
+The recommendations are different for “I want my air to feel fresher” households.
+See our air purifier vs humidifier article instead.

 Who should buy what

-What we don’t recommend (and why)
+What we don’t recommend, and why

 Replacement filter cost reality